 2. Continuous testing

 Continuous testing is the process of integrating automated testing at many stages of the software delivery lifecycle instead of postponing it till the last stage.
 This way all produced code is tested dynamically from the build till deployment, thus significantly improving product quality.
 What this means is that you test early, often, and fast continuously.

 Continuous testing assesses risk coverage, acts as a precaution, improves product quality, and ensures comprehensive coverage.
-We use load testing, application performance monitoring, performance testing, production testing, stress & scalability testings, and more ensure optimal performance, scalable and stable environment, high failure tolerance, and excellent customer experience.
+We use load testing, application performance monitoring, performance testing, production testing, stress & scalability testings, and more to ensure optimal performance, a scalable and stable environment, high failure tolerance, and excellent customer experience.